TomDonoghue/TomDonoghue.github.io/research.md

 with Professor Bradley Voytek, in the department of Cognitive Science at the University of California, San Diego.

-Project from my current postdoctoral work in the [Jacobs Lab](http://orion.bme.columbia.edu/jacobs/), in the Biomedical Engineering department at Columbia University will be added soon.
+Projects from my current postdoctoral work in the [Jacobs Lab](http://orion.bme.columbia.edu/jacobs/), in the Biomedical Engineering department at Columbia University will be added soon.